feklee/hiwiwi/README.md

 Guidelines:

-  * Control the system using the command line.
+  * System is controlled via the command line.

   * Easy to grasp UI, clearly laid out: Everything is visible all the time in a classic windowing system.

   * Good visibility on a high DPI screen: 2880×1620 px / 15.5"

+  * Vertical screen real estate is for content.

 It may be interesting to make the system adapt to different screen resolutions.